hanxLi/Ghana-Drone-Image-Processing/README.md

 - Make sure Conda or Miniconda is installed on your device
 - RUN ```conda env create -f environment.yml```
 - RUN ```jupyter lab -ip=0.0.0.0``` to launch jupyterlab
-- RUN the chipping notebook
+- RUN the chipping notebook form the beginning

 ## Features